Updated July 12th, 2021

 #1 Lead Temperature

 So you have your funnel and flywheel, right?
-You’ve got a system in place, but somewhere along the lines, your call-to-actions are becoming less effective.
+You’ve got a system in place, but somewhere along the lines, your call to action phrases are becoming less effective.

 Oftentimes, this is due to lead and CTA temperatures not lining up.
 A couple of rules of thumb you should jot down: